-Local Government Victoria (LGV) provides advice and support to councils, the Department of Environment, Land, Water and Planning (DELWP) and the Minister for Local Government.
+Local Government Victoria (LGV) provides advice and support to councils, the Department of Government Services (DGS) and the Minister for Local Government.

 We do this in partnership with the local government sector to improve business and governance practices.